SerhiiStets/fed/README.md

 $ fed clean /home/Desktop /home/fed
     fed: The directory /home/Desktop is deleted from favourites.
     fed: The directory /home/fed is not in favourites.

+$ fed clean 1
+    fed: The directory C: is deleted from favourites.

+$ fed clean python_projects
+    fed: The directory [python_projects] E:\Desktop is deleted from favourites.
 ```

 ### **help**